remuollinen/github-projects/README.md

 - Framer Motion for animating the order of cards when sorted
 - Uuid for generating a random id for new added projects
 - Local storage used for storing the projects in the browser and to have new list available after page reload
+- React Icons for close and star icons

 ## File structure